Small Groups, Big Emotions

 Hold on, what’s a micro-wedding?

 A micro wedding is any ceremony and/or reception with less than 50 total guests.
-Couples often combine an elopement and a reception to create their micro wedding, but you have the option to do both with a smaller party.
-Some married couples even choose to do a micro wedding for their anniversary or vow renewal.
+With the social distancing restrictions brought on by COVID, couples are trimming their guest-count and enjoying a small and intimate party.
+Couples often combine an elopement and a reception to create their micro-wedding format, but you have the option to do both with a smaller party.
+Some married couples even choose to do a micro wedding style party for their anniversary or vow renewal.
 From Wedding-Spot.com

 How to have live-music for a micro-wedding